-Hope shines a light in the darkness.
-It’s infectious, even healing.
-But what is there to be hopeful for?
-Let’s look at the year ahead with 17 reasons to have hope in 2017 — and how to pray them into reality.
+Hope is infectious, even healing.
+But in a world that’s often dark, what is there to be hopeful for?
+Here are 17 reasons to have hope right now in 2017 — and how to pray.

 “‘For I know the plans I have for you,’ declares the Lord, ‘plans to prosper you and not to harm you, plans to give you hope and a future.’” —Jeremiah 29:11

 In the last 20 years, the number of children dying around the world from things they shouldn’t — from hunger and poverty and disease — has dropped from more than 30,000 a day to just over 16,000.
 And the number of people living in extreme poverty, those living on less than $1.90 a day, dropped by more than 1 billion.
 Now the world’s nations have set an ambitious goal of eliminating extreme poverty by 2030.

 Merciful Provider, we thank You for all You have done to make fullness of life possible for people in need around the world.

 Unlike most diseases, polio can be completely eradicated because it cannot survive for long periods outside of the human body.
 The World Health Organization estimates that as many as 20 million people are living with polio paralysis.